jackal-u/csgo_competitive_dataset_tool/README.md

 ## description：
-a CS:GO video&action data set producer that uses demo as input
+a CS:GO video&action data set producer that uses demo as input.